Lookup field configuration

 Typical Contents: A UUID string or

-if not deleted.
+Noneif not deleted.

-This documentation provides a detailed view into the structure and purpose of each column in the public.lookup_field_configuration
+This documentation provides a detailed view into the structure and purpose of each column in the public.lookup_field_configuration table, offering developers a comprehensive understanding of how lookup fields are configured and managed within the system.

 Was this helpful?